MOONLAPSED/cognosis/src/README.md

 Additional optional fields:

-* `source`: The origin of the event, such as a user, group, or channel
+* (Optional)`source`: The origin of the event, such as a user, group, or channel
-* `target`: The intended recipient or target of the event
+* (Optional)`target`: The intended recipient or target of the event
-* `content`: The main content, including text, image, or file associated with the event
+* (Optional)`content`: The main content, including text, image, or file associated with the event
-* `metadata`: Additional metadata to provide more context about the event, such as file size, image resolution, etc.
+* (Optional)`metadata`: Additional metadata to provide more context about the event, such as file size, image resolution, etc.

 ```json
 {